Fuel for Thought: Buying wheels from overseas and the journey (Pt. 1)

 I am going completely blind into this process, so I probably have a combination of correct assumptions, unidentified fees and generally no idea what I am doing:

-- Find the wheels on a Proxy purchase company or individual
+- Find the wheels on auction or individual sales

-- Purchase the set and wait for it to ship from the seller to proxy warehouse
+- Purchase the set via proxy service and wait for it to ship from the seller to proxy warehouse

-- Pay roughly S$300-400 in overseas shipping (by sea), plus additional cost of ~S$100 for domestic shipping to the warehouse
+- Pay roughly S$300-400 in international shipping (by sea), plus additional cost of ~S$100 for domestic shipping to the proxy warehouse

 - Pay extra custom duties for declared item value